 My next posts will be:

-- The most important stages of making macarons
+- Most important stages when making macarons

 - Understanding your oven